mindset-dojo/mindset-dojo.github.io/_forms/driver.md

 ### Implementing Our Principles

 Release tension by taking [One Breath](../one-breath), and allow the [Visionary](../visionary/) and [Collaborator](../collaborator/) energy to blend in.
 You are at your most powerful when relaxed, paradoxically, since you are working with instead of against the flow.
-Then align your [Three Centers](../three-centers/) and examine [Two Sides](../two-sides/) Feel into the collective field to attract the future that wants to happen and find what resonates with you, then at the moment of maximum connection between you and your context, **move**.
+Feel into the collective field to attract the future that wants to happen and find what resonates with you, then at the moment of maximum connection between you and your context, **move**.
 Remember, fear often signals opportunity for growth, and playfulness keeps you in the Game.

 ---